junwha/FastFit/README.md

 > TODO: describe how to run in two ways: using Docker and building directly

+#### via Docker

+- Build a docker .war build with maven.

+> mvn clean package -P war-build -P docker

+- Move the .war file in target folder, Dockerfile and run.sh file in main folder to deploy folder.

+- In the deploy folder, build a docker image, and start a container. (expose port to be able to connect from outside)

+> docker build -t [image_tag] ./
+> docker run -p [host_port]:[container_port] -it [image_tag]

+- Enjoy!

+#### via JAR directly

+- Install mongoDB on the host machine, and start the service.

+- Build a .jar build with maven.

+> mvn clean package

+- Run the .jar file on the target folder.
+On first time run, you should run with the initialization profile for loading DB.

+> java -jar [jar_file] (-P init)

 ### Using the web application

 We provide a simple web application that serves as an interface for end users.